brizvi4/Bikesharing/README.md

 ## Results

 - The below Tableau visualizations shows fow how long the bikes are checked out for all riders.
-We can see that the graph reaches its peak at around 5 minutes and the corresppnding number of bikes is around 146,000.
+We can see that the graph reaches its peak at around 5 minutes and the corresponding number of bikes is around 146,000.

 <img width="767" alt="Image1" src="https://user-images.githubusercontent.com/95254809/162741491-3cc58706-f5e1-4d6f-97e8-aadf9184611a.PNG">